-Patty does however confirm what Midas told me, and she says she has sent Alamo customers there many times without problems.
+Patty does however confirm what Midas told me.
+She says she has sent Alamo customers there many times without problems.
 She’s very apologetic but there’s nothing she can do for me and tells me Midas is my best bet.
 Or only bet apparently, I think to myself.
-So I’m up early and across for breakfast – which is OK again – and then into my wounded chariot and driving to Seaside – the town where the Midas depot is – leaving the hotel by 8-10 am.
+So I’m up early and across for breakfast, which is OK again.
+Then its into my wounded chariot and driving to Seaside – the town where the Midas depot is – leaving the hotel by 8-10 am.

-It is of course Sunday morning and the roads are deserted but luckily Midas opened at 8 am.
-10 minutes later I arrive and the man on the desk remembers me from last night’s call.
-We look at the tyre but he can’t see a nail or anything obviously wrong but the next thing I know the car’s on a ramp and the wheel’s off.
-He comes back a few minutes later to tell me they found a small pin embedded in the tyre but a mechanic was repairing it now.
+It is Sunday morning and the roads are deserted.
+Luckily Midas opened at 8 am.
+10 minutes after leaving I arrive and the man on the desk remembers me from last night’s call.
+We look at the tyre but he can’t see a nail or anything obviously wrong.
+Next thing I know the car’s on a ramp and the wheel’s off.
+He comes back a few minutes later to tell me they found a small pin embedded in the tyre and a mechanic was repairing it now.
 His attitude is 100% opposed to the prick at the garage yesterday morning: “We get loads of business from rentals”, he tells me.

 17 Mile Drive

 The car is fixed by 9-30 am.
 The manager tells me the car’s computer will need time for the tyre pressure reading to reset but that it should do so after a while.
 Then I’m out onto Highway 1 going south and within 20 minutes I’m entering 17 Mile Drive.
 I enter via the Hwy 1 gate (there’s an entry fee) and immediately I’m surrounded by forest on a narrow winding road.
 I didn’t know before but there are lots of other roads at various junctions and there are houses in the woods – people live in here.
 It’s all very picturesque as the road winds down towards the seafront… Soon I’m in Spanish Bay at sea level.